AlgyJr/ios_guides/Using-UITableView.md

 #### Step 3: Set the datasource and delegate

 Declare that the class implements the table view datasource and delegate protocols.
+Look for the class declaration at the top of your Swift file.
+Add `UITableViewDataSource` and `UITableViewDelegate` after `UIViewController`.

 ```
-class ViewController: UIViewController, UITableViewDataSource, UITableViewDelegate {
+class YourViewController: UIViewController, UITableViewDataSource, UITableViewDelegate {
   ...
 }